SIMBAChain/truffle/README.md

     revisedApp
 ```

 There is also a non-interactive login mode.
 This mode is mainly for CI/CD, but you can run this login mode like a normal login command if you have a few environment variables set, and it will use a client credentials flow for login.
-You will need to set:
+You will need to set

 1. SIMBA_PLUGIN_ID for your client ID
 2. SIMBA_PLUGIN_SECRET for your client secret, and